Camino Frances Day 12 – Hornillos del Camino to Itero de la Vega

 After this amazing few hours walking we came across a fantastic little village called Hontanas.
 We stopped here for breakfast which was really good.
 We ate at Meson Albergue el Puntido.

 On the way in this tiny village.
-I took a picture of Pilgrim Bob & Burny which was one my favourite Camino pictures of the whole journey.
+I took a picture of Pilgrim Bob & Burny which was one my favourite pictures of the Camino of the whole journey.

 Hontanas